rxnaij/portfolio-website/src/content/intro.md

 ---

 Hey, I'm Richard!
 Thanks for stopping by.
-I'm a product designer and human being focused on technology that delights people and inspires compassion.
+I'm a UX designer interested in tech that is human-first and inspires positive well-being.

-**Currently**: I’m seeking a full-time product design role where I can help talented design teams solve real human needs.
-I'm particularly excited about using my front-end development skills to bridge gaps between design and engineering.
+**Currently**: I’m seeking a full-time, entry-level UX/product design role where I can help talented teams solve real human needs.
+I'm particularly excited about applying my design and front-end skills in a real-world setting.